Graph Transfer Learning via Adversarial Domain Adaptation with Graph Convolution: Experiments

 \subsubsection{Semi-Supervised Setting: Partially Labeled Source and Target Networks}

-In the semi-supervised setting, both the source and target networks are partially labeled with the training rates as 10\% and 5\%, respectively.
-The experimental results are shown in Table~\ref{source_target_training_rate_10_5}.
+In the semi-supervised setting, both of the source and target networks are partially labeled with 10\% and 5\% training rates, respectively.
+The results are shown in Table~\ref{source_target_training_rate_10_5}.

 Due to the additional available labeled data in the target network, all models achieve better classification performance compared with the unsupervised setting as shown in Tables~\ref{source_training_rate_10} and~\ref{source_target_training_rate_10_5}.
 There are many similar findings in both the unsupervised and semi-supervised scenarios, and we only highlight some new insights.
 Firstly, both DeepWalk and node2vec perform significantly better even though only 5\% additional labeled nodes in the target network are available.
-It shows the effectivenss of the learned node embeddings in the target network.
+It shows the effectiveness of the learned node embeddings in the target network.
 Both GraphSAGE and GCN have better results compared with DeepWalk and node2vec because of the proper utilization of both node attributes and network topology in learning tasks and a certain level of knowledge transfer due to the shared weights in the representation learner.
 AdaGCN consistently outperforms GCN across all learning tasks by a large margin, which can be attributed to the successful knowledge transfer from the source to the target network thanks to the domain adaptation component.
 Similarly, AdaIGCN further improves over AdaGCN with 2.40\% and 2.04\% relative gains in Micro-F1 and Macro-F1 scores respectively because of the improved GCN layer for alleviating overfitting.
 It also produces 3.14\% and 3.55\% relative improvements in Micro-F1 and Macro-F1 scores respectively over the best baseline CDNE.

-Overall, the empirical results demonstrate that our proposed methods achieve state-of-the-art cross-network node classification performance in both the unsupervised and semi-supervised settings, thus can be potentially applied to a wide range of scenarios.
+Overall, the empirical results demonstrate that our proposed methods achieve state-of-the-art cross-network node classification performance in both the unsupervised and semi-supervised settings.
+To make our results more convincing, we also consider combining the source and target networks into a single network by randomly adding $\eta \in \{0, 10^{-5}\%, 10^{-3}\% \}$ cross-network edges and doing training and inference on the combined network with GCN.
+The results reported in Table~\ref{gcn_ablation} show that even a very small number of artificial edges can lead to performance degradation, and our AdaGCN has a clear advantage.